Erebuni Fortress, Armenia - Things to Do in Erebuni Fortress

 Getting There

-Erebuni Fortress is located in southeastern Yerevan, approximately 12 kilometers from the city center.
-The most convenient option is taking a taxi or ride-sharing service, which costs around 1,500-2,500 AMD and takes 20-30 minutes depending on traffic.
-Public transportation involves taking bus routes 5, 15, or 46 to the Erebuni district, followed by a 15-minute uphill walk.
-For international visitors, Zvartnots International Airport is about 45 minutes away by car.
-Many visitors combine Erebuni with other Yerevan attractions as part of organized city tours.
+Erebuni Fortress sits ~12 kilometers southeast of Yerevan's center.
+The most convenient option is taking a taxi, which costs around 2,000-3,000 AMD from central Yerevan and takes roughly 20-30 minutes depending on traffic.
+Public transportation involves taking bus routes 5 or 15 to the Erebuni stop, then walking about 15 minutes uphill to the fortress—doable but steep.
+Many visitors combine their trip with other southern Yerevan attractions or book it as part of a broader city tour that includes transportation.

 Getting Around